-All concerns and allegations will be reported to safeguarding lead Ben Tiffin who can be contacted at safeguarding@therockproject.com.
-All safeguarding concerns and allegations will be dealt with in accordance to the statutory child safeguarding guidance and will be treated sensitively.
+All concerns and allegations will be treated sensitively.
+All safeguarding concerns and allegations will be dealt with in accordance with statutory child safeguarding guidance.
 All staff will cooperate fully with the statutory authorities in all cases.

 Reporting Procedure

 If you have witnessed something that causes you concern, but a child has not approached you: